 3. There's A Total Lack Of Affection

-It's totally normal to have less sex after the honeymoon phase of the relationship.
+It's totally normal to have less physical intimacy after the honeymoon phase of the relationship.
 (You know, when you can't keep your hands off each other.)
-But if you are no longer having sex at all, much less cuddling or kissing each other goodbye before work, then it could mean the end is nigh.
+But if you are no longer getting intimate at all, much less cuddling or kissing each other goodbye before work, then it could mean the end is nigh.
 "This signifies disconnection.
 It may just be a temporary reaction to stress, but if it's been going on for some time, it could indicate a relationship decline," said Robert Taibbi, L.C.S.W., on Psychology Today.

 4. Some Secrets Are Clearly Floating Around

 If you have that gut feeling that something is going on behind your back, or that your partner has checked out, you're (sadly) probably right.
 And one indicator of this is secrets, or the ever-present suspicion of them.
 "They have become more secretive about where they are, who they are with, [and] who they are talking to," Martinez says.
 Of course this can go both ways, so take note of your own desire to be sketchy and secretive.

 When you truly love someone, you'll find that their eccentricities become part of their charm.
 Socks on the floor, cereal bowls on the table — it's all so cute, in a weird way.
 When you're not with the right person, however, you may find yourself blowing up over the smallest things.
 According to Taibbi, you'll find yourself arguing all the time over this small stuff, and occasionally bigger stuff.
 It's not fun, or charming, at all.